NickMcConnell/FAangband/docs/guide.rst

 For a melee character, the most important measure of power is how much damage they can do in a single turn.
-Consider the above cl 1 character with 3 blows from a Rapier (+7,+9), in a fight vs an out-of-depth Bullroarer, with no escapes, no ranged weapons, and no armor.
+Consider the above cl 1 character with 3 blows from a Rapier (+7,+9), in a fight vs an out-of-depth Thief of the Mountains, with no escapes, no ranged weapons, and no armor.
 On the face, she has no chance.
-However, if she can get in the first blow, she in fact has a 71% chance of killing Bullroarer in a single turn, and a 95% chance of frightening him.
+However, if she can get in the first blow, she in fact has a 71% chance of killing the Thief in a single turn, and a 95% chance of frightening him.

 Further, with full buffing (!Hero, ?Blessing ?Berserk Strength), the character has an 81% chance of killing him in a single turn.
 As well as improving the to-hit probability from 91% to 95%, this corresponds to a 50% reduction in the chance of failure in a dangerous situation.
-Finally, assuming 'Anar' does win this battle, she gets 450 experience, and immediately goes jumps to cl 8.
+Finally, assuming 'Harry' does win this battle, she gets 450 experience, and immediately goes jumps to cl 8.

 Missile Damage
 ``````````````

 With proper preparation even a weak character has an almost guaranteed chance
-of killing Bullroarer, if you meet him at a distance (across a lighted room).
+of killing the Thief, if you meet him at a distance (across a lighted area).
 An unenchanted longbow does 7.5 damage/shot with ordinary (unenchanted) arrows.
 However, flasks of oil do 7HP nominal damage when thrown, and do triple damage
 (21HP) vs fire-vulnerable monsters.
-Bullroarer has 60 HP, so even a small stack
+The Thief has 48 HP, so even a small stack
 of oil will finish him off.

 Summary